SarasotaBay.png

 • Staying well hydrated.
 Keep drinking!
 Plenty of water or, if necessary, sports drinks with added electrolytes, can go a long way toward keeping you healthy when you're exercising.

 • Paying attention to your body.
-Getting a little flushed or out of breath is normal for exercise, but if you start feeling dizzy or lightheaded, you should slow down or stop exercise.
+Getting a little flushed or out of breath is normal for exercise, but if you start feeling dizzy or lightheaded, you should slow down or stop exercising.

 • Taking it slow.
 If you're just starting a new exercise routine, don't try to dive in all at once!
 Instead, slowly work up what you're able to do until your endurance increases.